 In order to better align resources, 1/1.0 FTE position is transferred from Agency 70, Department of Information Technology, to address HIPAA requirements.
-In addition, the County Executive approved the redirection of 2/2.0 FTE positions to Agency 02, Office of the County Executive, due to workload requirements.
+In addition, the County Executive approved the redirection of 1/1.0 FTE position to Agency 02, Office of the County Executive, due to workload requirements.

-The five cost centers in the Office of the County Executive are Administration of County Policy, Internal Audit (IAO), the new Office of Environmental and Energy Coordination (OEEC), One Fairfax, and Government Relations.
+The five cost centers in the Office of the County Executive are Administration of County Policy, Internal Audit (IAO), the Office of Public Private Partnerships (OP3), the Office of Community Revitalization (OCR) and the new Office of Environmental and Energy Coordination (OEEC).
 These distinct program areas work to fulfill the mission and carry out the key initiatives of the Office of the County Executive.
-Funding previously included in the Administration of County Policy cost center have been budgeted in the One Fairfax and Government Relations costs centers for additional transparency as party of the FY 2020 Adopted Budget Plan.